 - Take your deliverables from above and break them down into every single task that is necessary to deliver them, and then list all those tasks.

 - With the tasks now laid out, assign them to the team and give each team member the tools, resources and authority they need to get the job done.
+Using project management software with a hub dashboard keeps the team on time and on track.

 To help you visualize the WBS, let’s take a look at a project, such as building a home.
 A house is a complex project and a WBS will take that complexity and boil it down to simpler tasks that make the project manageable.